svyotov/aws-modernization-workshop/modules/containerize-application/readme.md

 ## Other languages

 This tutorial showed how to build a Java based docker.
-It is possible to containerize other languages such as Python [[1]](https://blog.realkinetic.com/building-minimal-docker-containers-for-python-applications-37d0272c52f3), Golang [[1]](https://medium.com/@chemidy/create-the-smallest-and-secured-golang-docker-image-based-on-scratch-4752223b7324)[[2]](https://blog.codeship.com/building-minimal-docker-containers-for-go-applications/)[[3]](https://github.com/chemidy/smallest-secured-golang-docker-image), and C# [[1]](https://codefresh.io/docker-tutorial/c-sharp-in-docker/).
+It is possible to containerize other languages such as Python [[1]](https://blog.realkinetic.com/building-minimal-docker-containers-for-python-applications-37d0272c52f3), Golang [[1]](https://medium.com/@chemidy/create-the-smallest-and-secured-golang-docker-image-based-on-scratch-4752223b7324)[[2]](https://blog.codeship.com/building-minimal-docker-containers-for-go-applications/)[[3]](https://github.com/chemidy/smallest-secured-golang-docker-image)[[4]](https://flaviocopes.com/golang-docker/), and C# [[1]](https://codefresh.io/docker-tutorial/c-sharp-in-docker/).

+## Best practices

+It is useful to go though docker best practices [[1]](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) and [[2]](https://snyk.io/blog/10-docker-image-security-best-practices/).

+Some of the major ones are

+1. Prefer minimal base images (see examples bellow)
+2. Clean yum, apt, apk cache after install or use --no-cache
+3. Least privileged user (`USER <something>` instead of `USER root`)
+4. Don't leak sensitive information to Docker images (certificates, passwords etc)
+5. Beware of recursive copy `COPY . .`
+6. Use metadata labels `LABEL maintainer="me@example.com"`
+7. Use multi-stage build for small and secure images
+8. Use a linter such as [hadolint](https://github.com/hadolint/hadolint)

 Having multiple stages or using alpine as base total image size drastically.
 Bellow are a couple of non working examples to explain docker image size reduction.
 For the full details please see the links above.